-Eric Kauschen is one of the few native San Franciscans left in the city.
-He has spent all of his life in San Francisco but has traveled around the country and world.
-He has yet to find a place like San Francisco.
-His city is one of many cultures coming together and sometimes butting heads, but for the most part we enrich each others lives by living together.
+Eric Kauschen was one of the few native San Franciscans over 35 left in the city.
+He spent all of his life in San Francisco but has traveled around the country and world.
+He has yet to find a place like San Francisco, but unfortunately he recently had to relocate to the East Coast due to the ridiculous cost of living in San Francisco.

 Eric grew up with a love of the writings of SF Chronicle columnist Herb Caen and since Herb has passed on, he works to bring the spirit and enthusiasm of San Francisco’s history and culture to people around the world.
 He is currently a member of the Western Neighborhoods project that chronicles the history of San Francisco’s Sunset district that he calls home.

 Eric Kauschen was born September 6th, 1962.
 He began his musical career at the age of four playing the piano by ear, figuring out popular songs of the time.
 With an instinctive feel for music he was accepted at the age of seven by a former concert pianist with the San Francisco Symphony, Francesca Browning.

 Eric’s piano studies continued for nine years during which time he took part in numerous piano examinations securing a top award in the International Mozart category.
 During this period, Eric experimented with numerous other instruments including trumpet, flute, clarinet, marimba and tympani.